SvayamB/DishLook/readme.md

-# Project Name
+# UMass DishLookup

-Welcome to Project Name!
+Welcome to UMass DishLookup!
 This is a brief guide to help you get started.

 ## Getting Started